 Cook’s Note – Slow Cooker Root Beer Pulled Pork:

 - Leftover root beer pulled pork can be kept in an airtight container in the refrigerator for up to 5 days.

-- If you have not used a spice rub before, don’t be intimidated by the amount of spices in the rub.
-You’re working with a large cut of meat that will be cooked over an expended period of time.
+- If you have not used a spice rub before, don’t be intimidated by the number of spices in the rub.
+You’re working with a large cut of meat that will be cooked over an extended period of time.
 The spices will penetrate the meat to heighten its flavor, not overpower it.

 - I like to add a teaspoon of root beer concentrate to the root beer barbecue sauce to heighten the root beer flavor without adding more sugar.
 You can leave this out and it will be every bit as delicious!

 Cook’s Tools – Slow Cooker Root Beer Pulled Pork:

 - liquid smoke

 - root beer concentrate (I can sometimes find this at Walmart, but most of the time I buy it online.)

 I love root beer.
 If I’m going to drink soda, it’s definitely my soda of choice.
 Here are a few more root beer recipes from some of my favorite bloggers.

 - Root Beer Floats re pretty straight forward, but there are some really great tips in this How to Make the Best Root Beer Float post that you may not have thought of!

 - These Root Beer Float Cupcakes are just the cutest thing.
 Grab the kids because they’ll love making them with you!